lawrencegripper/ebpf-cgroup-firewall/README.md

 This projects aims fix that.

-It gives a simple, easy, **outbound firewall accepting DNS names or IPs for block/allow lists**.
+It gives a simple, easy, **outbound firewall accepting DNS names, URLS or IPs for block/allow lists**.

 Most firewalls inspect trafic at the whole machine, making it feel like a needle in a haystack when looking for a single programs activity.